 The 59-mile reach stretches from about one mile below Gavins Point Dam to Nebraska's Ponca State Park.
 Flows on this reach are influenced by controlled releases from Gavins Point Dam.
-(For river conditions click here)
+Check out river conditions before heading out.

 Those who choose to paddle the Missouri River need to be well prepared for the adventure.
 Keep in mind the following:

 - The Missouri is the deepest of the Nebraska rivers, 25 feet or more in some places.